Netcracker/KubeMarine/documentation/Installation.md

 ##### kubernetes-dashboard

-Before proceeding, refer to the [Official Documentation of the Kubernetes Dashboard UI](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/) and visit [official Kubernetes Dashboard repository](https://github.com/kubernetes/dashboard).
+Before proceeding, refer to the _Official Documentation of the Kubernetes Dashboard UI_ at [https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/) and visit [official Kubernetes Dashboard repository](https://github.com/kubernetes/dashboard).

 By default, the Kubernetes dashboard is not installed, as it is not a mandatory part of the cluster.
 However, you can install it by enabling the plugin.